‘Health and affordability’: Tyson confident that APAC protein demand will continue to grow

 “The other thing is obviously from a value standpoint, where consumers want a good- tasting product which is not too prohibitive or too expensive, from a cost perspective.”

-“We know that protein is continuing to grow as the population and household incomes increase, and this is particularly so in this part of the world,” he said.
+“Protein is continuing to grow as the population and household incomes increase, and this is particularly so in this part of the world,” she said.

-“The challenge for companies like us is to actually see how we can constantly come up with innovative, good tasting, good quality products, but yet making sure that it's actually accessible and of value to consumers.
+“The key for companies like Tyson is to constantly come up with innovative, good tasting, good quality products [which are also] accessible and of value to consumers.

-“One aspect Tyson APAC is taking a close look at is the development of products that are actually relevant to local consumer preferences and taste, this is one thing which is going to be a priority; and the other areas are also healthier options and more affordable options as well.”
+“One aspect Tyson APAC is taking a close look at is the development of products that are actually relevant to local consumer preferences and taste, this is one thing a priority; and the other areas are also healthier options and more affordable options as well.”

 Tyson APAC has a range of brands under its belt to cover all these needs, from its mainstay Tyson brand to the First Pride animal-based and plant-based brands, and its affordable poultry brand Kai Pan Sook.